 Needless to say, these two mechanisms are not mutually exclusive and can be usefully combined.
-We will indeed present a hybrid model, which allows for three types of investment, the Good (business investment), the Bad (trading), and the Ugly (storage).
-Only the Good generates aggregate demand spillovers and helps to improve the net worth of other borrowers; neither the Bad nor the Ugly contributes borrower net worth.
+We will indeed present a hybrid model, which allows for three types of projects, the Good, the Bad, and the Ugly.
+Only the Good generates aggregate demand spillovers and helps to improve the net worth of other borrowers; neither the Bad nor the Ugly improves borrower net worth.
 Unlike the Bad, the Ugly is not subject to any borrowing constraint, but the Ugly is not as profitable as the Bad.
-This means that the Good competes with the Ugly in recessions and with the Bad in booms.
-This makes the credit multiplier mechanism operative in recessions and the credit reversal mechanism operative in booms.
-By combining the two mechanisms, the hybrid model generates asymmetric fluctuations, along which the economy experiences a long, slow process of recovery from a recession, followed by a rapid expansion, and, possibly after a period of high volatility, plunges into a recession.
+Thus, when the net worth is low, the Good competes with the Ugly, but not with the Bad, so that the credit multiplier mechanism becomes operative, and when the net worth is high, the Good competes with the Bad, but not with the Ugly, so that the credit reversal mechanism become operative.
+By combining the two mechanisms, the hybrid model generates intermittency phenomena.
+That is to say, relatively long periods of small and persistent movements are punctuated intermittently by seemingly random-looking behaviors.
+Along these cycles, the economy exhibits asymmetric fluctuations; it experiences a long, slow process of recovery from a recession, followed by a rapid expansion, and, possibly after a period of high volatility, plunges into a recession.